ktorio/ktor-documentation/topics/custom_plugins.md

 ### onCallRespond {id="on-call-respond"}

-`onCallRespond` also provides the `transformBody` handler and allows you to transform data to be sent to a client.
+`onCallRespond` also provides the `transformBody` handler and allows you to transform data to be sent to the client.
 This handler is executed when the `call.respond` function is invoked in a route handler.
 Let's continue with the example from [onCallReceive](#on-call-receive) where an integer value is received in a `POST` request handler:

 ```kotlin
 ```
 {src="snippets/custom-plugin/src/main/kotlin/com/example/Application.kt" lines="27-30"}

-Calling `call.respond` invokes the `onCallRespond`, which is in turn allows you to transform data to be sent to a client.
+Calling `call.respond` invokes the `onCallRespond`, which is in turn allows you to transform data to be sent to the client.
 For example, the code snippet below shows how to add `1` to the initial value:

 ```kotlin
 ```